-Two Reference Sets were created:(1) those reviewed concepts where nesting could be used to represent both the product and laterality nesting and (2) those reviewed concepts that would not need nesting.
+We have created two Reference Sets as a part of PWS Task 5.5.2 to represent (1) those reviewed concepts where nesting could be used to represent both the product and laterality nesting and (2) those reviewed concepts that would not need nesting.

-5.4.6.7.
+9.9.7.
 Additional Issues

-When modeling the Pharmaceutical/Biological Product hierarchy, a model developed by Solor developers was used to test concrete domains.
-SNOMED International has since started utilizing the new drug model in the January 2018 international release, which will make the Solor developer model obsolete once the SNOMED model is implemented.
-The new SNOMED CT drug model will allow for the addition of more fully defined content including the addition of more values to represent concepts that include units of presentation like cartridges.
-With the new SNOMED model, removal of definitions added during previous work has begun, where some were partially modeled via an automated update.
+When modeling the Pharmaceutical/Biological Product hierarchy, we used the model developed in the Base Year to test concrete domains.
+SNOMED International has since started utilizing the new drug model in the January 2018 international release.
+The work we did in the Base Year will become obsolete as the new model is implemented.
+The new SNOMED CT drug model will allow for the addition of more fully defined content including the addition of more values to represent concepts that include units of presentation like cartridges, which do not exist in the model we evaluated in the Base Year.
+We have begun to remove the definitions that were added to the Pharmaceutical/Biological Product hierarchy in the Base Year that are included in the review of concepts for Nested Expressions but were included in the No Nesting RefSet as they do not require a nested expression.
+In some cases, these concepts were partially modeled in the Base Year by an automated update.
 For example:

-In the Pharmaceutical/Biological Product hierarchy, allergy kits that are represented as separate concepts were identified and should potentially be considered duplicates:
+In the Pharmaceutical/Biological Product hierarchy we identified allergy kits that are represented as separate concepts should potentially be considered duplicates: